kleineOS/kernel/README.md

 Contributions are welcome!
 Do keep in mind that this is an educational project for me, so I might end up asking too many questions about your code.
 Do not submit patches if you cannot explain it!
 If you want to find things to contribute, run `grep -rE  "TODO|HACK|FIXME" **/*/*.rs` in the root of this project.

+## TODO list
+This is the TODO for what I am working on right now.

+- [ ] VirtIO block driver spec from the PDF

 ---

 All code is licensed under the Apache-2.0 license